The Ultimate Cricket Bat Buying Guide

 Pressing the cleft

-The above image shows me pressing the cleft before the shaping takes place.
-I use the sound ping test, I'm looking for a specific sound when testing with a mallet, old ball and new ball.
+The above image shows me pressing the cleft before shaping occurs.
+I use the sound ping test, looking for a specific sound when testing with a mallet, old ball and new ball.

 Maximum Length and Width of a Cricket Bat